El Mundo Zurdo 2015: Memoria y Conocimiento, Interdisciplinary Anzalduan Studies--Archive, Legacy, and Thought

 The Center for Mexican American Studies at the University of Texas at Austin in cooperation with the Society for the Study of Gloria Anzaldúa are honored to serve as the host of El Mundo Zurdo 2015: Memoria y Conocimiento, Interdisciplinary Anzalduan Studies--Archive, Legacy, and Thought.
 We invite papers on a range of topics, especially those that critically access the archive, theorize her work in terms of materiality, or apply and build upon Anzaldúa’s theories.

-We seek submission of proposals for papers, panels of 3-4 papers, roundtables, workshops, or performances.
+We seek submission of proposals in English or Spanish for papers, panels of 3-4 papers, roundtables, workshops, or performances.

 Please send proposals to https://ssga2015.submittable.com/submit